-You will want to bring along some funds for purchasing some snacks when traveling, souvenirs and for food baskets for a sponsor child's family.
+You will want to bring along some funds for purchases such as snacks when traveling, souvenirs at the guesthouse and in Antigua, and, if desired, food baskets for a sponsor child's family.
 The amount you bring is up to you.
 As your basic costs such as food, lodging and transportation are covered, it is not necessary to bring large amounts of money.
-A suggested amount would be \$200 to \$300 depending how many souvenirs or gifts you would like to purchase.
-FYI - There are some items that are available for purchase as part of Impact Ministries sustainability program.
-Information about those items can be found at this link: Products available for purchase at the Guesthouse
+A suggested amount would be \$200 to \$400 depending how many souvenirs or gifts you would like to purchase.